Peaked cap: Civilian usage

 Public safety officers, such as those from the police, fire department, ambulance service, and customs, often wear peaked caps, especially on formal occasions.
 In the US, police forces use caps that have softer tops and are not round and rigid in form (notable are those worn in New York and San Francisco).
 British and Australian policemen have a checkerboard pattern on the cap band, and traffic wardens often have a reflective yellow strip.

 A number of civilian professions—the most notable modern examples being merchant marine and civil aviation—also wear peaked caps.
 In such civilian old traditional usage, only captains aboard ships and pilots in command (airline captains) in service aboard aircraft, have the golden oak leaf motifs ("scrambled eggs") on the visor; this is in contrast to the naval tradition, where it is also worn by commanders (one rank below captain) as well as by commodores and flag officers.

 The original civilian variant of the peaked cap was widely worn by sailors and workers from the mid 19th century onwards.
 These were made of wool or canvas, and sometimes waterproofed with tar.
 During the 1960s, blue denim Greek fisherman's caps became an essential accessory for the counterculture due to their use by John Lennon of the Beatles.
 A black leather version, sometimes embellished with chains or metal studs, was worn by bikers, greasers imitating Marlon Brando in The Wild One, and members of the 1970s Black Power movement.

 Peaked caps are also commonly worn around the world by some railway, or airport staff (baggage porters, but often wearing kepi type cap), bus drivers and security guards.
 A peaked cap is a part of the Salvation Army uniform in most of the territories it operates in.

 Student caps in Northern and Central European countries are frequently peaked caps.
 The student caps in Nordic countries are traditionally white (summer uniform) or black (winter uniform) but the colors of the bands, lining, tassels and cockades differ, depending on the school or the faculty.
 In German-speaking countries and in Poland, Estonia and Latvia, student caps come in a variety of colors, depending on the colors of the student organization or the school, and can be decorated with its zirkel (a monogram).

 Canada

+The uniforms for several civilian services in Canada incorporate a peaked cap.
 The Canadian Coast Guard shares a similar cap and colours with the Royal Canadian Navy.